 3.1 Morphological Analysis

-The results of morphological analysis are summarized in Table 2.
-In the present study, the individual matching allowed to have similar group distribution with 17 females and 11 males in each group.
-The mean age of matched healthy is 41 ± 14 and 41 ± 15 for the matched OI.
-BV/TV of healthy people is higher than BV/TV of OI group with a 95% CI of [0.016, 0.101] and p value <0.01.
-Similarly, trabecular number is higher in the matched healthy group with a 95% CI of [0.099, 0.285] and a corresponding p value <0.001.
-The trabecular thickness do not show significant differences between groups with a p value of 0.2.
-In the other hand, trabecular spacing is higher in matched OI group than in healthy individuals with a p value of 0.01 and an exclusion range of (∞, -0.384] ⋃ [0.421, ∞).
-Trabecular spacing SD present to be higher in OI patients than in matched healthy with a p value of 0.02 and an exclusion range of (∞, -0.232] ⋃ [0.251, ∞).
-SMI as well as degree of anisotropy are higher for matched OI than for healthy people with p values <0.001 and of 0.02, respectively.
-Finally, the log transformation of coefficient of variation gives the stronger difference in means with a p value <0.0001 and a 95% CI of [−0.757, −0.333].
+The results of the morphological analysis are summarized in Table 2.
+The individual matching for sex allowed to have similar group distributions with 17 females and 11 males in each group.
+The mean age of matched healthy subjects is 41y ± 14y and 41y ± 15y for the matched OI group.
+BV/TV of healthy subjects is higher than BV/TV of OI group with a 95% CI of [0.016, 0.101] and p-value <0.01.
+Similarly, trabecular number is higher in the matched healthy group compared to the matched OI group with a 95% CI of [0.099, 0.285] and a corresponding p-value <0.001.
+The trabecular thickness does not show significant differences between groups.
+On the other hand, trabecular spacing is higher in matched OI group compared to healthy individuals with a p-value of 0.01 and an exclusion range of (∞, -0.384] ⋃ [0.421, ∞).
+Trabecular spacing SD is higher in OI patients compared to matched healthy with a p-value of 0.02 and an exclusion range of (∞, -0.232] ⋃ [0.251, ∞).
+SMI as well as the degree of anisotropy are higher for matched OI than for healthy people with p-values <0.001 and of 0.02, respectively.
+Finally, the log transformation of the coefficient of variation gives the stronger difference in means with a p-value <0.0001 and a 95% CI of [−0.757, −0.333].

-In the table, absolute values and p values of test statistics are compared with literature.
-Regarding age, the present population is slightly younger than in other study but stay in a similar range.
-In a general way p values of the three other studies show significant differences for BV/TV, Tb N, Tb Sp, and Tb Sp SD and non significant differences for Tb Th.
-Absolute values of BV/TV, TB Th, Tb Sp, and Tb Sp SD are higher in the present study compared to literature.
-On the other hand, Tb N appears to be higher in the other studies than in the present one.
+In the table, absolute values and p-values of test statistics are compared with literature.
+The present population is slightly younger compared to other study but stay in a similar range.
+Three other studies show significant differences for BV/TV, Tb N, Tb Sp, and Tb Sp SD and no significant differences for Tb Th[reference for studies!].
+In the present study, absolute values of BV/TV, TB Th, Tb Sp, and Tb Sp SD are higher compared to literature.
+On the other hand, Tb N appears to lower compared to studies in literature.

 3.2 Linear Regressions

-Figure 3 shows the result of regression for complete data sets of each group separately.
-The x axis represent the values of observed tensors from mechanical simulations.
-The y axis is the predicted values using the Zysset-Curnier model and the parameters obtained after performing the regression with linear mixed-effect model.
-The fitted line is represented by the dashed line. λii stands for the diagonal terms of normal components of 𝕊 in Mandel notation [MANDEL 1965], λij and for the off-diagonal terms of normal components, and μij for the shear components.
-For the healthy group, see Figure 3a, the fit is performed on 720 ROIs leading to 8640 points.
+Figure 3 shows the result of the (linear?) regression analysis of each individual group, between the values of observed tensors from mechanical simulations and the predicted values using the Zysset-Curnier model[reference?] and the parameters obtained after performing the regression with linear mixed-effect model.
+The fitted line is represented by the dashed line. λii stands for the diagonal terms of normal components of 𝕊 in Mandel notation [MANDEL 1965], λij for the off-diagonal terms of normal components, and μij for the shear components.
+For the healthy group (Figure 3a) the fit is performed on 720 ROIs leading to 8640 data points.
 The R2adj is slightly above 0.95 and the NE is of 18% ± 10%.
-The regression of the OI group could only be performed on 294 ROIs as it was not possible to find suitable ROIs for one patient.
-Nevertheless, it leads to 3528 points, a R2adj close to 0.85 and a NE of 62% ± 233%.
-It can be noticed that, as the values of observed tensor decreases, points tends to be further apart of the diagonal (dashed line).
-Moreover, the points coming from the tensors with lowest values are only above the diagonal.
-One last
+The regression of the OI group (Figure XY) could only be performed on 294 ROIs, as it was not possible to find suitable ROIs for one patient.
+This leads to 3528 data points, an R2adj close to 0.85 and a NE of 62% ± 233%.
+It can be noticed that, as the values of observed tensor decreases, data points tend to be further apart from the diagonal (dashed line).
+Moreover, the data points from the tensors with lowest values are exclusively above the diagonal.

 Table 1: Summary of the data set used for different methods